 Last Name: First Name:

 Mailing Address:

 City: State: Zip:

 Daytime Phone Number: Organization Name:

 Number of team members: Team Name (optional):

 Email Address:

 INSTRUCTIONS

-ntry Form.
-Additional forms may be photocopied or found at www.lifair.org nust be submitted by mail, or by hand, no online entries accepted.

-~ Forms submitted without complete mailing addresses will not be processed.

-~ Phone numbers and email addresses will be used for Fair purposes only.

-~ Space is limited, mail your entry early to secure your spot.
-This form must be received by Wednesday, August 31st

-~ Entrants will have time on either Friday, September 16th or Saturday, September 17th to complete the building of their entry.
+- ~ All entries must be submitted on this Entry Form.
+Additional forms may be photocopied or found at www.lifair.org - ~Entry forms for the Scarecrow contest must be submitted by mail, or by hand, no online entries accepted. - ~ Forms submitted without complete mailing addresses will not be processed. - ~ Phone numbers and email addresses will be used for Fair purposes only. - ~ Space is limited, mail your entry early to secure your spot.
+This form must be received by Wednesday, August 9st - ~ Entrants will have time on either Friday, September 8th or Saturday, September 9th to complete the building of their entry.
 Please indicate below your first, and second choices for your building time:

-Friday morning
+Friday morning Saturday Morning ·